Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks: Symmetry and symmetry breaking in neural networks

 In the previous section, we introduced the Lagrangian formulation of learning dynamics, in which the learning rule corresponds to the kinetic energy and the loss function corresponds to the potential energy.
-The kinetic energy of the Bregman Lagrangian,
+The kinetic energy of the Bregman Lagrangian, defined as

-is as important as the loss function, but its symmetry properties are much less discussed.
-In this section, we investigate if the Bregman kinetic energy $T_h$ describing learning rules respect the same symmetry as the potential (loss) function.
-As a result, we find that the kinetic energy often does not have the same symmetry as the potential function in learning systems unlike in physics.
+is as important as the loss function, but its properties are less discussed.
+Here, we ask if the Bregman kinetic energy respects the same symmetries as the loss function, whether $T_h(Q(q,s),\dot{Q}(q,s),t) = T_h(q, \dot{q},t)$.

-\textbf{Symmetry of Euclidean kinetic energy.} First, we study the symmetry properties of the Euclidean kinetic energy and find that it respects spatial translation and rotation symmetries inherent in physical space, but does not respect the scale and rescale symmetries unique to modern deep learning systems.
-Consider a one-parameter family of differentiable maps $q(t) \rightarrow Q(q(t),s)$ parameterized by a scalar $s\in \mathbb{R}$ such that $s=0$ gives an identity $Q(q(t),0)=q(t)$.
-For the remainder, we always assume that any derivative of $Q$ is evaluated by the identity $s=0$.
-The Euclidean kinetic energy,
+\textbf{Euclidean kinetic energy.} First, we consider when $h(x)=\tfrac{1}{2}|x|^2$ and study the symmetry properties of the Euclidean kinetic energy,